razkey23/Serverless-On-Edge/README.md

 3. Removal of Kafka (biggest impact in reducing size) which is now mimiced by an in-memory-queue.

 ### The project
-Now that we got all the theoretic fundamentals out of the way ,let's move to what this project is.
+Now that we got all the theoretic fundamentals out of the way, let's move to what this project is.
 #### Setup
-We wanted to setup the Lean OpenWhisk on our Raspberry Pi and then play with/test it.
+We wanted to setup Lean OpenWhisk on our Raspberry Pi and then play with/test it.
 Before setting up Lean Openwhisk there are some prerequisites that should be installed.
 1. pip 19.1 ( I had some trouble installing OpenWhisk using a later version)
 2. ansible 2.7.9 (**Strongly recommended to have 2.7.9 since 2.8+ will require changes in parts of the source code**)
 3. Docker (I freshly installed to be 100% sure) using the following commands